intrinsicbits/pdq-vue/README.md

 - Scheduled rotating background images
 - Stock Index / Bitcoin price module
 - Grid Calendar Module - a subtle grid of all the days of the year with the current day highlighted
+- A configuration panel for customization without changing code

 ![image](https://user-images.githubusercontent.com/67282/51092349-08d9fa80-174b-11e9-8105-0d7c72c90ef5.png)